grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/plan-rbac-rollout-strategy/index.md

 3. Set the fixed roles needed for the team.
 4. Add users to the team.

-This way, a user will be added automatically to the default organization and have no permissions until it has been assigned to a team.
+A user will be added to the default organization automatically but won't have any permissions until assigned to a team.

 ### Allow user to access only to a specific dashboard

-In the scenario where you want to allow a user access to a specific dashboard, we recommend the `No Basic Role` as a starting point for the user and then assign the dashboard permissions to the user.
+To grant a user access to a particular dashboard, we suggest starting with the `No Basic Role` and then assigning the necessary permissions.
-However, in order to access the dashboard more permissions are needed other than just the dashboard.
-Here's a list of permissions needed in order to access a dashboard:
+Below is a list of permissions required to access a dashboard:

-1. The dashboard owner must give permission to the user
+1. The dashboard owner must give permission to the user.
-1. The admin must grant the following permissions to the user
+1. The admin must grant the following permissions to the user:
    1. annotations:read
    1. datasource:read

-The permissions list here are the bare minimum needed to be able to view the dashboard.
-However, keep in mind that if the dashboard has multiple features, the permissions needed to see the dashboard might be more than just the ones listed here.
+Please note that the permissions listed above are the minimum required to access the dashboard.
+It's important to keep in mind that if the dashboard has multiple features, additional permissions may be required beyond those listed here.

-### Reducing scope of service accounts
+### Reduce scope of service accounts

-Service Accounts are great tools for M2M communications.
-However, they are also a security risk if not properly scoped.
-To reduce the scope of a service account, you can create a Service Account with `No Basic Role` as a starting point and then assign the permissions needed for the service account.
+Using Service Accounts is an efficient way to facilitate M2M communications.
+However, they can pose a security threat if not scoped appropriately.
+To limit the scope of a service account, you can begin by creating a Service Account with `No Basic Role` and then assign the necessary permissions for the account.

 1. Head over to the Service Accounts page and add a new Service Account.
 1. Set the necessary roles for the Service Account.
    1. Set the basic role to `No Basic Role`.
    1. Set the fixed roles needed for the Service Account.

-This will reduce the permissions needed for the Service Account and reduce the risk of the Service Account being compromised.
+This will reduce the required permissions for the Service Account and minimize the risk of compromise.